StackExchange/httpunit/README.md

  * `string =` For http/https, a string we expect to find in the result.
  * `regex =` For http/https, a regular expression we expect to match in the result.
  * `timeout =` An optional timeout for the test in seconds.
 Default is 3 seconds.
+ * `tags =` An optional set of tags for the test.
+Used for when you want to only run a subset of tests with the `-tags` flag

 The test plan is run once for each item in the ips list, or more if macros are in effect.